Ethnic groups in Delhi: Migrants

 Delhi is an ancient city, and the people residing in the Yamuna River basin were the original natives of the city.
 However, being a historical capital and prominent city, Delhi has always attracted a large number of immigrants.
 When the capital of British India was shifted from Calcutta to Delhi, a substantial number of government personnel, especially from the Bengal, migrated to Delhi.
-Following the partition of India in 1947, a large number of people migrated to Delhi.
-These included a large number of Punjabis (with a relatively small number of Sindhis), which led to the characterisation of Delhi as a "Punjabi city".
-According to the first census right after partition, the 1951 census, Delhi had a total population of 1,744,072 people which included:
+Before 1947, Delhi was primarily a city dominated by Urdu-speaking Muslims, Hindu Rajputs and the Baniyas.